Minor tombs in the Valley of the Kings: KV19

 KV19 is located in one of the valley's side wadis, near KV20 and KV60.
 It was discovered by Giovanni Battista Belzoni in 1817.
 It was later excavated by James Burton (1825), Carter (1903) and Ayrton (1905–06), the later two working for Davis.

 The tomb is unfinished and consists only of an open entryway, a first corridor and the beginning of a second corridor.
 A pit quarried just inside the second corridor might have functioned as a place of interment.
 The first corridor has decoration and texts indicating the occupant was a prince.

 It seems likely that KV19 was originally intended for the burial of prince Ramesses Setherkhepeshef but its construction was abandoned when he ascended the throne as Ramesses VIII.
 The tomb was later taken over for the burial of prince Ramesses Mentuherkhepshef but his remains have not been found, neither in KV19 nor in either of the two royal caches.
 His sarcophagus was found in KV13 (see above).
 When the tomb was discovered, Belzoni found an unspecified number of intrusive burials, probably dating from the Twenty-second Dynasty.

-KV21

-KV21 is located in a side wadi, to the north of KV19.
-It was discovered by Belzoni in 1817 and has recently been re-cleared by Donald P. Ryan (1989–90).
-The tomb is undecorated and consists of a stairwell followed by a pair of descending corridors that lead into the burial chamber, which has a single central pillar and a small side room.

-When discovered by Belzoni the tomb was partially blocked by a breached stone wall at the end of the first corridor.
-Inside the tomb Belzoni found two unwrapped female mummies in the burial chamber and several ceramic and alabaster vessels in the side room.
-The recent re-clearance revealed that the tomb has suffered both from flood damage and vandalism after Belzoni's time.
-KV21 and its contents are dated to the Eighteenth Dynasty and it has been suggested that the female occupants found in it were queens.
-The tomb suffered from severe despoilment in antiquity, with most of its funerary goods being carried off.